vvaezian/vvaezian.github.io/Programming Languages/SQL Server.md

 bcp [database_name].[dbo].[table_name] in "C:\path\to\file" -S server_name -U user_name -P password -c -t ','
 ```
 - Installation `sudo yum install mssql-tools`
 - The table need to be present.
-So if we want to empty if beforehand use `truncate` statement: `truncate table my_table`
+So if we want to empty it beforehand, we use `truncate` statement: `truncate table my_table`
 - We can use -T (Trusted Connection) for windows Authentication instead of providing user/pass
 - If `^M$` at the end it should work fine without -r option.
-For `$` as line ending use `-r "0x0a"`.
+If line ending is `$`, use `-r "0x0a"`.
-- `-F` option indicated which line to start.
+- `-F` option indicates which line to start.
 So to exclude header use `-F 2` .
 - Speed test: ~6 MB/s from local. ~3 MB/s from EC2
 - To run from Python
 ```python